 She began learning more about strength training.
 Diksha also went on from being a vegetarian to including chicken and fish in her diet for a natural source of protein.
 She was lifting weights and lost further 12 kg.

-What was her family's reacting as they saw her working so hard?
+What was her family's reaction as they saw her working so hard?
 She says:

 Initially, they were surprised to see me swtich to a non-vegetarian diet, but as they saw the results they were really happy.